Rio 2016 Olympics Unsung Heroes: Trampoline silver medallist Bryony Page

 It was the culmination of quite a journey from a back garden in the heart of the Cheshire countryside to the Rio Olympic Arena.

-She said: "I was just so happy because I had dreamed of winning an Olympic medal and I couldn't believe it was becoming a reality.
+Speaking exclusively to Sports Gazette, she said: "I was just so happy because I had dreamed of winning an Olympic medal and I couldn't believe it was becoming a reality.

 "I just kept thinking I've actually done this!"